• Skip to primary navigation

 Teaching native speakers in foreign language class is not easy.
 They have the oral fluency that your other students lack.
 Their use of idiomatic expressions is superior.
 They don’t need vocabulary lists to work with, and they don’t want to learn from a textbook.
 But … they might not know how to read or write at all, and what do you do when it comes to verb conjugation?

-I’ve been there!
-I’ve had classes with native speakers, plus students who have gone through 9 years of immersion sitting right beside students who are in their third or fourth year of French.
 When I taught middle school, all students were required to take a foreign language.
-Unfortunately, the only level offered was French 1, so any native speakers ended up in a class where I was teaching colors, numbers, and family vocabulary!
+Unfortunately, the only level offered was French 1, so I was teaching native speakers in a class where I was teaching colors, numbers, and family vocabulary!

 1. Be clear in your expectations.